GModModGod/Menu-Mods/lua_reference/hooks_reference.md

 NOTE: When in game, this hook will only be called when the pause menu is open.

 IMPORTANT: When running JavaScript inside a thinking hook, use "PageThink" instead.
-Otherwise, the JavaScript queue will grow faster than the code can be executed, resulting in increasing lag.
+Otherwise, the JavaScript queue will grow faster than the code can be executed, resulting in gradually increasing lag.

 ### Initialize()